 (You're are probably making a joke, but I'll explain anyway.)

-She's not referring to China the country itself as a western concept so much as the name given to it as western.
-The Chinese don't call their nation "china"; that name came from a Portugese word most likely referencing the Qin or "Ching" Dynasty of the country's history.
+They're not referring to China the country itself as a western concept so much as the name given to it as western.
+The Chinese people don't call their nation "china"; that name came from a Portugese word most likely referencing the Qin or "Ching" Dynasty of the country's history.
 Actual chinese folk themselves say 中国/"Zhōng-guó".